EricSchles/first_service_containerized/README.md

 I'm going to make the point again, the volume specified in our docker-compose.yml is the same as the volume specified in our Dockerfile.
 It's important to keep these consistent!

+Finally, to run the docker-compose file simply run:

+`docker-compose up -d`

+to shut it down:

+`docker-compose down`

+To see all running processes run:

+`docker ps`

+or

+`docker ps -a`
 That's all for now!